 // Your First Week

-Once you have settled in, we will give you your student ID card and any letters you request (for things like opening a new bank account and registering with a doctor).
+Once you have settled in, we will give you your student ID card and any letters you need (for things like opening a new bank account and registering with a doctor).

 As a student, you can use your student ID card to get great discounts in the United Kingdom.
 Most shops, restaurants, gyms and cinemas will give you at least 10% off.